 - (1) The Culture of Reading Program (CORP) provides professional development that enables primary-school teachers to become experts in reading instruction.
-The program delivers between 14 and 30 children's books (per teacher) for reading in the classroom every day.
+The program delivers between 30 and 76 children's books (per teacher) for reading in the classroom every day.
 The provision of these materials is matched with an intensive teacher training program based on the latest best practices in early literacy instruction.
 Better-trained teachers transform their students into better readers, critical thinkers, and lifelong learners.
-This aspect of the project will benefit 240 teachers and approximately 6,600 students in 50 schools. - (2) Textbook projects increase literacy for middle-school students in rural Guatemala by giving them access to high-quality textbooks in subjects like math, science, Spanish language, and social studies.
+This aspect of the project will benefit 248 teachers and approximately 6,200 students in 42 schools. - (2) Textbook projects increase literacy for middle-school students in rural Guatemala by giving them access to high-quality textbooks in subjects like math, science, Spanish language, and social studies.
 Books are provided on the condition that each school rents them to their students for a small fee (\$1.50/month).
 These fees enter a sustainability fund (managed by CoEd and overseen by local Rotarians), which is used to replace books once they wear out.
-The textbook projects will benefit 32 teachers and 1,458 students in eight schools.
-Approximately 128 additional teachers in these communities will join these teachers in receiving training in how to achieve the objectives of Guatemala's national middle-school curriculum while engaging their students in the learning process. - (3) Computer centers prepare middle-school students to enter the workforce by providing 60-90 minutes per week of hands-on technological instruction, covering 100 lessons over a 3-year period.
-The certified computer teachers will train students in the use of standard business software (Microsoft Windows, Word, Outlook, Excel, Access, PowerPoint, web navigation, basic programming, etc).
-The computer centers will benefit two teachers and 700 students in two schools. - (4) A youth development program keeps students in school, helps them envision a brighter future for themselves, and prepares them with the tools to achieve it.
-Students benefit from activities like workshops (involving La Reforma Rotarians) and field trips to local businesses and universities that help them explore other possibilities for their future, beyond subsistence farming.
-All students participating in the program receive scholarships paid for by sponsors in Guatemala and other countries around the world to help them overcome financial barriers to staying in school.
-Many of the scholarships are sponsored personally by Rotarians who are also involved with the Guatemala Literacy Project.
-In the year covered by this proposal, the students at the school with which La Reforma Rotarians will be working most closely will participate in an expanded youth development program which will provide an opportunity to evaluate potential expansion opportunities for all students in the program.
+The textbook projects will benefit 32 teachers and 896 students in eight schools.
+Approximately 128 additional teachers will join these teachers in receiving training in how to achieve the objectives of Guatemala's national middle-school curriculum while engaging their students in the learning process.
+These additional teachers come from schools that have received textbooks under previous GLP Global Grants and are now renewing their books with money saved in their school's sustainability fund. - (3) A computer center prepares middle-school students to enter the workforce by providing 60-90 minutes per week of hands-on technological instruction, covering approximately 34 lessons over the course of a year.
+The certified computer teacher will train students in the use of standard business software (Microsoft Windows, Word, Outlook, Excel, Access, PowerPoint, web navigation, basic programming, etc).
+The computer center will benefit one teacher and 120 students in one school. - (4) The Rise Youth Development Program keeps students in school, helps them envision a brighter future for themselves, and prepares them with the tools to achieve it.
+Students benefit from activities like workshops (involving Rotarians from Nueva Guatemala and other Guatemalan clubs) and field trips to local businesses and universities that help them explore other possibilities for their future, beyond subsistence farming.
+All students participating in the program are matched with sponsors in Guatemala and other countries around the world who cover a portion of their costs of participating in the program.
+Many of the students are sponsored personally by Rotarians who are also involved with the Guatemala Literacy Project.

 The projects described in this grant are part of the Guatemala Literacy Project (GLP), a network between Rotarians and the nonprofit organization, Cooperative for Education (CoEd), to improve education for underserved students in Guatemala.
 (Learn more about the GLP in the "Participants" section of this application.)
-The projects to be established under this Global Grant utilize the same proven approaches as previous projects in the network's 20-year history that provided similar resources, but benefit different people in different geographical areas.
+The projects to be established under this Global Grant utilize the same proven approaches as previous projects in the network's 21-year history that provided similar resources, but benefit different people in different geographical areas.
 Significant efforts are made to tailor each project to the specific needs of the individual communities served by this Global Grant.
-This grant will pay for the materials needed to implement these programs-books, computers, school supplies, and other educational
+This grant will pay for the materials needed to implement these programs-books, computers, school supplies, and other educational resources-as well as essential training to enable teachers to utilize the materials effectively.